 At this point in time, Health Canada only allows medical marijuana to be mailed directly to the patient, from the LP.
 When choosing an LP it is not essential to take into account where they are located as they will always ship out your medicine in 1-2 business days via Canada Post.
 Some LP’s offer the option to choose Purolator or other mail services, however, Canada Post is standard.
 Shipping is usually very fast and discreet – in a cardboard box with nothing to indicate the contents.
 It’s important to note that the package does need to be signed for, so if nobody’s home at the time of delivery, they will leave you a sticker on your door letting you know where to pick up your medicine.

-4) Medical Cannabis is only available in Dry & Oil form (at time of writing)
+4) Medical Cannabis is available in a variety of forms & options

-5) Medical Cannabis is not covered by Insurance
+5) Medical Cannabis is generally not covered by Insurance

 Medical Cannabis does not currently have a DIN number and as such, is not covered by OHIP or other government health insurance providers.
 However, many Licensed producers recognize the expense of marijuana and offer ‘Compassionate Pricing’.
 Patients who are on government social assistance, or who are making less than a certain income amount per year may be eligible.